jacebenson/cedar/docs/docs/how-to/gotrue-auth.md

 export default Navigation
 ```

-Because Redwood Auth uses [React's Context API](https://reactjs.org/docs/context.html) to manage and broadcast the auth state, we can be confident that `isAuthenticated` will always be up-to-date, even if it changes from within another component in the tree (so long as it's a child of `<AuthProvider />`).
+Because Cedar Auth uses [React's Context API](https://reactjs.org/docs/context.html) to manage and broadcast the auth state, we can be confident that `isAuthenticated` will always be up-to-date, even if it changes from within another component in the tree (so long as it's a child of `<AuthProvider />`).
 In our case, when `isAuthenticated` changes, React will auto-magically take care of rendering the appropriate components.

 So, now let's import our sign out button and add it, as well as sign in and sign up links, to the appropriate blocks in the conditional: